HeTM: Transactional Memory for Heterogeneous Systems: Evaluation

 \subsection{Instrumentation Costs}

 Let us start by assessing the overhead induced by the software instrumentation that \sys requires for its guest TM libraries.
-To this end we consider two workloads, noted W1 and W2, that access the \mem uniformly at random.
-In W1, read-only transactions issue 4 reads, whereas update transactions read and update 4 memory positions.
-W2 is identical to W1, except that both transaction types issue 40, and not 4 reads.
-W1 is designed to stress the instrumentation of read and write operations.
-W2 is selected as representative of many realistic workloads, in which reads outnumber the writes.
+To this end we consider two workloads, noted $W_1$ and $W_2$, that access the \mem uniformly at random.
+In $W_1$, read-only transactions issue 4 reads, whereas update transactions read and update 4 memory positions. $W_2$ is identical to $W_1$, except that both transaction types issue 40, and not 4 reads. $W_1$ is designed to stress the instrumentation of read and write operations. $W_2$ is selected as representative of many realistic workloads, in which reads outnumber the writes.

-In the plot in Figure~\ref{fig:instrCost} we vary on the x-axis the percentage of the update transactions from 10\% to 90\% and report on the y-axis the throughput normalized w.r.t. un-instrumented versions PR-STM, for the GPU (left plot), and of TinySTM and TSX, for the CPU (right plot).
+In the plot in Figure~\ref{fig:instrCost} we vary on the x-axis the percentage of the update transactions from 10\% to 90\% and report on the y-axis the throughput normalized w.r.t. un-instrumented version of PR-STM~\cite{Shen15} for the GPU (left plot), and of TinySTM~\cite{Felber10} and TSX for the CPU (right plot).

-In the right plot (GPU), we consider using two different tracking granularities for the read-set bitmap ($RS_{BMP}^{GPU}$), namely 4 bytes and 1KB.
-We can see that, independently of the considered workload, the use of the small granularity bitmaps induce, larger overheads, approx.~20\%, as its larger size leads to a lower locality of reference.
-The use of a coarser granularity, in contrast, allows to reduce significantly the instrumentation overhead, to approx.~5\%, at the cost, though, of spurious aborts due to the risk of false positives in the conflict detection scheme.
-As a matter of fact, the trade-off between instrumentation overhead and access tracking granularity is well known in the literature, e.g.,~TM~\cite{Felber10}.
+In the left plot (GPU), we consider using two different levels of tracking granularity for the read-set bitmap ($\text{RS}_\text{bmp}^\text{GPU}$), namely 4B (small bmp) and 1KB (large bmp).
+It can be observed that, independently of the considered workload, the use of the small granularity bitmaps induce, larger overheads, approx.~20\%, as its larger size leads to a lower locality of reference.
+In contrast, the coarser granularity bitmap reduces significantly the instrumentation overhead, to approx.~5\%, at the cost, though, of spurious aborts due to the risk of false positives in the conflict detection scheme.
+In fact, the trade-off between instrumentation overhead and access tracking granularity is well known in the literature, e.g.,~TM~\cite{Felber10}.

-In the left plot (CPU), we observe that the instrumentation cost is on average around 5\% for W2 for both TinySTM and TSX.
-In all scenarios, the overhead is below 10\% except for the most write intensive variants of W1, where it remains anyway below 20\% even in presence of 90\% of update transactions.
+In the right plot (CPU), we observe that the instrumentation cost is on average around 5\% for $W_2$ for both TinySTM and TSX.
+In all scenarios, the overhead is below 10\% except for the most write intensive variants of $W_1$, where it remains below 20\% even in presence of 90\% of update transactions.